Francoise’s War Story: Black glances cast our way

 I don’t remember exactly when it became clear to our team – maybe somewhere toward the end of our fieldwork – that the final report would be a 2-hour video tape, which came to be known as The Workplace Project.
 We said our good-byes and appreciations on the last days of fieldwork.
 “Thanks,” they said and (figuratively) “good riddance.”

 We made sure that copies of the tapes were made available to the crews at both airlines.
-We learned that the report was being used by the crews to convey to mid –management complexities about the work that the crew members had not been able to convey.
+We learned that the report was being used by the crews to convey to mid -management complexities about the work that the crew members had not been able to convey.
 They repeatedly mentioned the benefit of demonstrating how manuals misrepresented events and complicated the work rather than facilitating it.
-Displaying the degree of expertise needed to differentiate personal task-relevant details from a sonic soup of incoming streams of information highlighted their previously unacknowledged proficiencies.
+Although previously unacknowledged in the organization, our work highlighted their level of expertise in differentiating personal task-relevant details from the sonic soup of incoming streams of information.

 Sometimes you just have to stick with it, whatever “it” will turn out to be.
 And then, sometimes, you get to get thanked for revealing aspects of the work that the workers can’t make visible.
 A few years ago I was told that Steelcase still showed the video to visitors to their user centered division.
 So, that’s not too bad!